Water and wastewater recycling Water consumption of electroplating reused

 alt text

-GRI 303: Water and waste water; 306: Water and waste.
-UN Sustainable Development Goals (SDGs), No 6: Clean water and sanitary facilities
+UN Sustainable Development Goals (SDGs), No. 6: Clean water and sanitary facilities

 • Photo of a vacuum evaporator

-EVVA is using more and more Clean Production machines that do not require water
+EVVA uses many clean production machines that do not require water

-• A vacuum evaporator fully treats the galvanising wastewaters and returns them to the production cycle.
-That is, only the wastewaters form personal hygiene (sinks, showers, toilets) flow into the public sewage system, not the wastewaters from galvanising – these are completely recycled through the vacuum evaporator!
+• A vacuum evaporator treats the wastewater from the electroplating process 100% and returns it to the production cycle.
+This means that only the waste water used for personal hygiene (washbasins, showers, toilets) flows into the public sewer system, but not the waste water from electroplating – this is completely recycled via the vacuum evaporator!

 We are here for you